Frequently Asked Questions by Referees

 Q: Do I need to claim referee fees as taxable income?

 A: In all areas of life, you should claim your earnings and your expenses with Canada Revenue.
+Keep in mind that you can also claim your expenses, such as referee uniforms and other equipment.

 Q: How do I receive games?